Hair Transplant Procedure

 Follicular Unit Extraction (FUE) Hair Restoration Process

 During Follicular Unit Extraction, individual follicular unit grafts are extracted individually from a bald resistant area using a micro-punch, typically ranging from 0.7 to 1 millimeter in diameter.
-Before extracting the follicular units, the hair in the donor area are cut short so that the surgeon is able to clearly see the scalp of the patient.
+Before extracting the follicular units, the hair in the donor area is cut short so that the surgeon is able to clearly see the scalp of the patient.

 The extracted follicular units are either immediately placed into the pre-made recipient sites on the balding areas, or are collected in a special holding solution.
 But it totally depends on the surgeon’s preference and does not affect the quality of hair follicles.
-Saline solution is generally used to hold the extracted hair follicles, but buffers, antioxidants and nutrients are also in practice.
+Saline solution is generally used to hold the extracted hair follicles, but buffers, antioxidants, and nutrients are also in practice.

 Once enough grafts have been extracted, they are then transplanted into the recipient area.
 The surgeon will first prepare the recipient area by making several tiny incisions on the patient’s scalp in the recipient areas.
 Follicular units will be then placed in these tiny incisions, one unit in each incision.
 This completes an FUE hair transplantation.